Guide to moving to Tenerife, including the cost of living in Tenerife and the best places to live in Tenerife

-Most epic trails in Anaga, Rural Park include Las Teresitas Beach, Benijo Beach, Taganana village and colourful La Laguna town.
+The most epic trails in Anaga, Rural Park include Las Teresitas Beach, Benijo Beach, Taganana village, and colorful La Laguna town.

-My favorite is Casa Africa restaurant at Punta Santiago.
-It has a very long tradition and here you’ll savour the freshest seafood together with the locals.
+My favorite is Casa Africa restaurant in Punta Santiago which has a very long tradition and here you’ll savor the freshest seafood together with the locals.

-For those who are more into meat, I recommend a “Guachinche” like Casa Pedro who serves cabrito (goat) or conejo (rabbit in a spicy sauce) prepared after ancient recipes.
+For those who are more into meat, I recommend a “Guachinche” like Casa Pedro which serves cabrito (goat) or conejo (rabbit in a spicy sauce) prepared after ancient recipes.